Test-Optional Policy at Seton Hill

 - An official secondary-school transcript or GED certificate.

 - The official final high school transcript, indicating proof of graduation, must be submitted before a student is able to attend classes.

-Please note that some programs do require an SAT or ACT minimum as a requirement for consideration into the program.
 Take a look at the major(s) in which you are interested to find out if they have minimum SAT or ACT requirements for consideration.